Mary Wilson (album): Background

-The Supremes had released their 29th and last studio album, Mary, Scherrie & Susaye, in October 1976, just nine months before they officially disbanded as a group.
+In October 1976, The Supremes had released their 29th and last studio album, Mary, Scherrie & Susaye, just nine months before they officially disbanded as a group.

-On June 12, 1977, the Supremes performed their farewell concert at the Drury Lane Theater in London as Wilson made her exit for a solo career and Scherrie and Susaye had selected Joyce Vincent to round out the trio as a new third member.
-Instead, Motown decided that without any original members, the Supremes would be disbanded.
+On June 12, 1977, the Supremes performed their farewell concert at the Theatre Royal in London as Wilson made her exit for a solo career.
+Scherrie and Susaye had selected Joyce Vincent Wilson to round out the trio as a new third member, however, Motown decided that without any original members, the Supremes would be disbanded.

-The album was Wilson's first album recorded after she left the final line-up of the Supremes which included herself, Scherrie Payne and Susaye Greene.

 Upon leaving the Supremes, Wilson became involved in a protracted legal battle with Motown Records over its management of the Supremes.
-After an out-of-court settlement, she signed a solo record deal with Motown negotiated by her husband.
+After an out-of-court settlement, she signed a solo record deal with Motown negotiated by her husband, Pedro Ferrer.
 Her contract required her to record two LP's per year for the next five years.
-Originally, Marvin Gaye was scheduled to produce the album.
-However, Gaye was preoccupied with his divorce from Berry Gordy's elder sister Anna Gordy at the time, thus leaving her to work with Hal Davis who produced some of The Supremes earlier material as well as having worked with The Jackson 5 and with Michael Jackson on his early solo albums for Motown.
+According to an interview Ferrer did for Black Echoes magazine, Wilson's contract was worth a million dollars a year for each of those five years.
+Her husband also mentioned in the interview that Marvin Gaye was scheduled to produce the album.
+However, Gaye was preoccupied with his divorce from Berry Gordy's elder sister Anna Gordy during the time.
+It is not clear why Gaye never took part in the album production.

+Wilson's debut solo effort ended up being produced by Hal Davis who produced some of The Supremes earlier material as well as having worked with The Jackson 5 and with Michael Jackson on his early solo albums for Motown.

 Prior to the release of the album the infamous Disco Demolition Night took place at Comiskey Park in Chicago on July 12, 1979.
 Despite the radio ads and label promotion, the "Disco Sucks" movement impacted the release which heavily featured disco.
 The album was a commercial failure and did not chart on the Billboard 200 but charted for a week at #74 on its R&B albums listing.
 Cashbox magazine however charted it for five weeks on its pop albums chart, peaking at #168.
-Its lead single, "Red Hot", squeaked into the Billboard R&B singles chart at #95.
-Another single, "Pick Up the Pieces", failed to chart at all.
+Its lead single, "Red Hot", Billboard placed on the R&B singles chart at #95.
+The follow up single, "Pick Up the Pieces", did not chart.
 An extended version of "Red Hot" was made available as a 12-inch single and reached #85 on the disco charts in October 1979.